Skip to content

 To learn more, see Numeric field types

-Dynamic mappings are fine when you're getting started with elasticsearch or when you're working with a new dataset.
+Dynamic mappings are fine when you're getting started with OpenSearch or when you're working with a new dataset.
 Once you have a more concrete idea of how you want to use the data, you want to be much more deliberate with your mappings, this is where an explicit mapping will be beneficial.

 Explicit mapping